.

 grievous.adjective

-causing grief, pain or anguish (a grievous loss); serious or dire; grave (a grievous wet day)
+causing grief, pain, anguish and distress (a grievous loss); serious or dire; grave (a grievous wet day)

 grievously.adverb